 How to create an efficient product strategy that will lead your product to success?

 A strategy (“στρατηγία” from the ancient Greek language) is the art of a commander.
 In a broad sense, this is the highest level of knowledge and practical activity that ensures the achievement of the set goals based on the implementation of the most important laws.
-The easiest way to understand this term is to consider its appliance in sports.
+The easiest way to understand this term is to consider how it applies to sports.

 With sports, everything looks more or less clear.
 What about product management?